jslopes8/terraform-aws-storage-s3/README.md

-# Terraform module for create AWS S3 Bucket
+# Terraform AWS S3 Bucket
 Provides a S3 bucket resource.

 The code will provide the following resources